deepskystacker/DSS/.github/ISSUE_TEMPLATE/⚠️-please-raise-any-issues--bugs-or-enhancement-requests-on-the-deepskystacker-mailing-list-at-groups-io---please-supply-the-information-listed-below-in-your-email-⚠️.md

 **Check the Wiki**
 Before you report any issues it is worth checking the DeepSkyStacker Wiki: <https://groups.io/g/DeepSkyStacker/wiki>

-If you aren't a member the DeepSkyStacker mailing list, please join my sending an email to:
+If you aren't a member the DeepSkyStacker mailing list, please join by sending an email to:

 mailto:DeepSkyStacker+subscribe@groups.io

-Once you have successfully joined the mailing list please reprot the problem on the mailing list by sending an email to:
+Once you have successfully joined the mailing list please report the problem on the mailing list by sending an email to:

 mailto:DeepSkyStacker@groups.io